Winnipeg Emergency Electrician: Who to Call When the Power Goes Out

 Preparing Your Home's Electrical System for Winter

 Before winter hits, have your electrical panel inspected, test all GFCI outlets, and ensure outdoor outlets are weatherproofed.
-Homeowners in St. Vital and Fort Garry should also check that garage door openers and block heater outlets are in good condition — essentials for surviving a Winnipeg winter.
+Homeowners in St. Vital and Fort Garry should also check that garage door openers and block heater outlets are in good condition.
+These are essentials for surviving a Winnipeg winter, and catching issues in fall avoids paying emergency rates in January.